Greater Finland: Other Nordic countries

 The Kvens, a minority in Northern Norway, helped Finnish settlements spread, especially in the 1860s.
-The Academic Karelia Society and the Finnish Heritage Association worked actively with the Kvens from 1927–1934, and the Finnish media spread pan-Fennicist propaganda through various channels.
-Activity slowed down from 1931–1934.
+The Academic Karelia Society and the Finnish Heritage Association worked actively with the Kvens from 1927 to 1934, and the Finnish media spread pan-Fennicist propaganda through various channels.
+Activity slowed down from 1931 to 1934.

 In the early days of its independence, Finland wanted Finnish-speaking areas in Norrbotten, Sweden, to join Finland.
 This was a reaction to the effort by Finland's own Åland to join Sweden.
 The Finnish government set up a committee to expand Finnish national movements.
 Sweden, for its part, pushed for instruction in the Swedish language in its northern Finnish regions.
 Until the 1950s, many schoolchildren in Norrbotten were banned from using the Finnish language during breaks at school.

 Heimosodat

-The Greater Finland ideology gained strength from 1918–1920, during the Heimosodat, with the goal of combining all Finnic peoples into a single state.
+The Greater Finland ideology gained strength from 1918 to 1920, during the Heimosodat, with the goal of combining all Finnic peoples into a single state.
 Similar ideas also spread in western East Karelia.
 Two Russian municipalities, Repola and Porajärvi, wanted to become part of Finland but could not under the strict conditions of the Treaty of Tartu.
 They declared themselves independent in 1919, but the border change was never officially confirmed, mainly because of the treaty, which was negotiated the following year.
 In the Treaty of Tartu negotiations in 1920, Finland demanded more of Eastern Karelia.
 Russia agreed to this but kept Repola and Porajärvi for itself, offering Finland Petsamo instead.
 President Kaarlo Juho Ståhlberg of Finland agreed to the exchange.

 Karelians in Uhtua (now Kalevala, Russia) wanted their own state, so they created the Republic of Uhtua.
 Ingrian Finns also created their own state, North Ingria, but with the intention of being incorporated into Finland.
 Both states ceased to exist in 1920.

 The Greater Finland ideology inspired the Academic Karelia Society, the Lapua movement, and that movement's successor, the Patriotic People's Movement.
 The Mannerheim Sword Scabbard Declarations in 1918 and 1941 increased enthusiasm for the idea.